Esri/idp/README.md

 ## Instructions

-If you have issues configuring SAML or OpenID Connect logins with your Identity Provider, please contact [Esri Support](https://support.esri.com/).
+If you have issues configuring or using SAML\OpenID Connect logins with your Identity Provider, please contact [Esri Support](https://support.esri.com/).

 If you would like to share your expertise by adding a new topic, or make updates to an existing topic, you're welcome to create an issue.
 Please include a draft of your proposed changes when submitting the issue.
 We will review all submittals for content and clarity, but welcome any style of writing.
-You can also send your contribution to our team via this email alias: IDP_info@esri.com.
+You can also send your contribution to our documentation team via this email alias: IDP_info@esri.com.

 ## Info
 This repo was released in the first quarter of 2021, with some initial Identity Provider documentation contributed by Esri.